Prezzodaman/pymod/README.md

 # Pymod
-**Notice:** Development of Pymod has been halted for the time being.
-The code is absolute spaghetti, and it's in dire need of a restructure, and as such I've lost interest working on it.
-If anyone's willing to contribute then it's much appreciated, but Pymod isn't my main focus anymore.
+**Notice:** Development of Pymod has stopped!
+Although I appreciate the help of turning it into a library, it only started off as a little passion project, and it went far beyond what I intended.
+As such, I've lost interest working on it anymore.
 Thanks for understanding!

 An Amiga module player/renderer written in Python!
 It uses PyAudio for real-time playback, so you'll need to install PortAudio for it to work (more information below).
 Accuracy is the main focus here, not speed - that will come later...